 Multiple versions of the EPA Training were reviewed by the Monitor and parties and comments were provided to MCSO.
-For the last review of the EPA Training material the parties agreed to expedite the review.
 The Monitor approved the Training on March 02, 2017.
-The Train the Trainer is scheduled for March 14, 2017.
-MCSO thanks the Monitor and parties for their input and effort in helping MCSO finalize the EPA Training.
+MCSO began delivering the EPA Training during this quarter and expects the Training to be completed in the second quarter of 2017.